s-weigand/tv-pyremote/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-tv-remote could always use more documentation, whether as part of the
+tv-pyremote could always use more documentation, whether as part of the
-official tv-remote docs, in docstrings, or even on the web in blog posts,
+official tv-pyremote docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/s-weigand/tv-remote/issues.
+The best way to send feedback is to file an issue at https://github.com/s-weigand/tv-pyremote/issues.

 If you are proposing a feature: